hiyama341/ConStrain/README.rst

 Contributions
 ~~~~~~~~~~~~~

 Contributions are very welcome!
-Check our `guidelines <CONTRIBUTING.rst>`__ for instructions how to contribute.
+Check our `guidelines <https://constrain.readthedocs.io/en/latest/contributing.html>`__ for instructions how to contribute.

 License